|Nutrition Facts (per serving)|

 1 cup baby arugula leaves

 1 ounce Parmigiano-Reggiano cheese, or other hard Italian cheese

 Whisk together the olive oil, balsamic vinegar, Dijon mustard, and salt and pepper in a small bowl.

 Slice the steak as thin as possible.
 This is much easier if it's partially frozen or you use an electric knife.

-Arrange the arugula on two plates, top with beef slices, and lightly season with good sea salt and freshly cracked black pepper.
+Arrange the arugula on 2 plates, top with beef slices, and lightly season with good sea salt and freshly cracked black pepper.

 Garnish with shavings of Parmigiano, then sprinkle lightly with the vinaigrette.